 You can also access the project CVS repositories:

 GNU Project FTP servers and their

-- A mirror of my CVS repository is available via rsync from
+- A mirror of the source code repository is available via rsync from

 (use FTP first to find your way around), or via